bensi94/Late-term-Assignment/docs/DevelopmentManual.md

 * [Gradle](https://docs.gradle.org/current/userguide/installation.html)
 * [Travis](https://github.com/travis-ci/travis.rb)

-## setting up ##
+## Setting up ##

 1. Install the nessesary software.
 2. Clone the repository `git clone https://github.com/The-Lannisters/Late-term-Assignment`
 3. Install [Google Chrome](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en)
 4. Install Java JDK 8
-5. set up Selenium and Travis, Heroku, Gradle
+5. Set up Selenium and Travis, Heroku, Gradle

-##  Run and built the project ##
+##  Run and build the project ##

-To run the hole project and all the test you have to go to the root of the Repository.
+To run the whole project and all the test's, you have to navigate to the root of the repository and enter:
 1. `./gradlew`
 2. `gradle installDist`